 - No minimum KPI commitment policy (e.g., minimum views).

-Example of a successful negotiation deal by DPS.MEDIA
+Example of a Successful Negotiation Deal by DPS.MEDIA

 Always remember that the rate card is just an asking price, not a fixed listed price.
 There is always room for negotiation.
 Your strongest weapon at the negotiation table is data on the actual performance effectiveness of that KOC/KOL.

-| Classify KOC/KOL | Follower count | Estimated average price range (VND/Post) |
+| Classify KOC/KOL | Number of followers | Estimated average price range (VND/Post) |

 |---|---|---|

-| Nano KOC | 1K – 10K Followers | 500K – 2.000K (Or just barter products) |
+| Nano KOC | 1K – 10K Followers | 500K – 2.000K (Or only barter product) |

 | Micro KOC | 10K – 50K Followers | 2.000K – 8.000K |